01 of 06

 Trim the corners to reduce bulk (but don't cut the sewing!) and then turn it right side out.

-Roll the seams between your fingers to help open them up and press the wall hanging gently to remove... any wrinkles from turning.Continue to 5 of 6 below.
+Roll the seams between your fingers to help open them up and press the wall hanging gently to remove... any wrinkles caused by the turning process.Continue to 5 of 6 below.

 05 of 06